IBM-Cloud/docs/services/DeploymentRiskAnalytics/create_criteria.md

 * Unit Test (Mocha, JUnit, Karma/Mocha)
 * Code Coverage (Istanbul, Blanket.js)

-{{site.data.keyword.DRA_short}} also supports Selenium and Jasmine tests, though these must be included within the previously mentioned tools, such as JUnit and Mocha.
+{{site.data.keyword.DRA_short}} also supports Selenium and Jasmine tests, though these must be included within the previously mentioned tools, such as JUnit, xUnit, and Mocha.
+To learn more about using {{site.data.keyword.deliverypipeline}}, {{site.data.keyword.DRA_short}}, and Selenium together, see [Running Selenium tests from the command line on a delivery pipeline](https://developer.ibm.com/devops-services/2016/07/21/running-selenium-tests-command-line-delivery-pipeline/).

 For items that have test cases, you can specify critical test cases, which are tests that must pass regardless of the acceptable percentage.
 Critical test case names must match the `full title` attribute of the test case, which is as follows:
 * For Karma/Mocha tests: The `describe()` and `it()` description strings linked together with spaces
 * For JUnit tests: The package name, class name, and function name linked together with spaces